ty709244196/fullstack-ecommerce-angular-springboot/README.md

 ## Overview

-This full-stack e-commerce web application was developed as part of the "Full Stack: Angular and Java Spring Boot E-Commerce Website" Udemy course by Chad Darby.
-It provides a robust online shopping experience, enabling users to browse products, search by category or text, manage a shopping cart, process payments via Stripe, and access secure features with Okta authentication.
+This full-stack e-commerce web application provides a robust online shopping experience, enabling users to browse products, search by category or text, manage a shopping cart, process payments via Stripe, and access secure features with Okta authentication.
 The application uses a monolithic Spring Boot backend with an Angular frontend, with plans for future refactoring into a microservices architecture.

 ## Features